NERC-CEH/RMAVIS/JOSS/paper.md

 development of TABLEFIT [@hill1989; @marrs2019] and was followed by MATCH [@malloch1998].
-The most recent program, the Modular Analysis of Vegetation Information System (MAVIS), was developed by @smart2016 with the latest version released in 2021.
+The most recent program, the Modular Analysis of Vegetation Information System (MAVIS), was developed as a windows application in 2000 and was a DEFRA-funded output of the ECOFACT project [@bunce1999].
+The latest version released in 2016 [@smart2016mavis].

 # Statement of need